An Incident at the Opera Ball on Mardi Gras in 1778: The demand for satisfaction and the plan of the Baron de Besenval

-The next day, 4 March, the Duchesse de Bourbon's brother, Louis-Philippe d'Orléans, Duc de Chartres, came to visit his sister.
-When his sister told him what happened to her at the opera ball, he just laughed.
-That same evening, the Duchesse de Bourbon had a large number of guests over for dinner.
-She also told them about the Comte d'Artois' behaviour at the opera ball.
-Enriched with lies and half-truths on the part of the duchesse, her story provoked the reaction she was looking for from her guests: Horror and indignation.
+The next day, 4 March, the Duchesse de Bourbon's brother, Louis-Philippe d'Orléans, Duc de Chartres, came to visit her.
+When she told him what had happened at the opera ball, he was amused.
+That same evening, she entertained a large number of guests at dinner and recounted the Comte d'Artois' behaviour.
+Embellished with lies and half-truths, her story provoked the reaction she had hoped for from her guests: horror and indignation.
 Accordingly, the affair took its course.

-Now the entire royal court talked about this affair.
-The story also reached the ears of the Duchesse de Bourbon's father-in-law, Louis V Joseph de Bourbon-Condé, Prince de Condé.
-He decided to inform the king.
-The king, for his part, entrusted the Ministre d'État, Jean-Frédéric Phélypeaux, Comte de Maurepas, with the matter, with the order to avoid a scandal.
-The Comte de Maurepas, in turn, asked the Baron de Besenval for advice.
+The entire royal court discussed the affair due to the embellishments with which the Duchesse de Bourbon had enhanced the story.
+The story also reached the ears of her father-in-law, Louis V Joseph de Bourbon-Condé, Prince de Condé, who decided to inform the king.
+The king, for his part, entrusted the Ministre d'État, Jean-Frédéric Phélypeaux, Comte de Maurepas, with the matter, instructing him to prevent a scandal.
+The Comte de Maurepas, in turn, consulted the Baron de Besenval for advice.